 Brett worked with a large utility company’s PMO to introduce the Unified Process, supporting the entire transformation.
 He coached a smart grid company from the C level to developers.
 The company was command and control, consistently not making its contractual commitments.
 It became collaborative and met current contractual commitments.
 It also delivered the first release of a second project and remains self-sufficient.

-Brett is a favorite trainer and has developed and taught scores of workshops including Test Driven Development & Refactoring classes in multiple languages (C++, Java, C#, VB.net), Working Effectively with Legacy Classes, Patterns, Practices and Principles of OOD and Agile Immersions (with Robert Martin).
-Brett developed and offered an 8-week boot camp on agile software development from Java to Requirements.
-He also developed and taught new course on Agile Requirements Exploration using User Stories course, where attendees spend 70% of their class time working through experientially based exercises to develop user stories to understand the differences between more traditional "Requirements Management" and requirements exploration.
+As of 2020, Brett had trained across 5 decades.
+This century he’s focused on Test Driven Development and Refactoring in multiple languages (C++, Java, C#, VB.net), Legacy Refactoring, Patterns, Practices and Principles of OOD and Agile Immersions (with Robert Martin).
+Brett developed and offered an 8-week boot camp on agile software development from Java to Requirements, helping COBOL programmers migrate to Java.
+He also developed and taught a course on Agile Requirements Exploration.

 As a presenter, he’s covered high-level design principles, functional testing, Aspect Oriented Programming, testing and writing multi-threaded solutions.
 He has delivered talks at Agile Testing Days, The Agile Conference, and several others.
 Brett has published technical articles including Testing, BDD, Aspect Oriented Programming and JEE.
 He contributed chapters on concurrent programming and testing concurrent programs to Clean Code, authored the second half of The STL